cinemataztic/cine-ui/README.md

 3. The above step will automatically create a version commit and a new Git tag.
 4. All previously released versions along with the current version can be seen by running `git tag`.
 5. If the master/main branch is protected from write access, you have to create a new branch and checkout to that branch.
-6. You’ll also have to make sure that your changes are pushed to the Git repository.
-In order to push the new tag you made, you’ll need to run the push command with the --tags flag: `git push origin new-branch-name --tags`.
+6. You’ll also have to make sure that all your changes are pushed to the Git repository.
+7. In order to push the new tag you made, you’ll need to run the push command with the --tags flag: `git push origin new-branch-name --tags`.

 # Github release